suhasparuchuri/mapreduce/README.md

-# MapReduce
+# MapReduce Data Processing
 ## Project Overview
-This project implements a MapReduce framework, designed for parallel and scalable processing of large datasets.
+This project implements a MapReduce programming model,for parallel and scalable processing of large datasets.
 The framework splits input data, processes it concurrently, and aggregates results efficiently.

 ### **Tasks Implemented**
 1. **Letter Counter**: Counts the frequency of each letter in the input data.